DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 The course is assessed by examination (80%) and NEA (20%).

 Component 2: The language of poetry and plays

 Component 3: Reading as a writer, writing as a reader

 The NEA, or non-examined assessment (formerly known as coursework) is assessed internally and moderated by OCR:

 Component 4: Independent study: analysing and producing texts.

 You should expect some small costs for course texts, booklets and stationery.

-Cirencester College offer a Bursary Scheme which may cover some of the these costs.
+Cirencester College offers a Bursary Scheme which may cover some of these costs.
 Further information can be found under Financial Support.